wallarm/product-documentation/docs/4.6/fast/en/onboarding/onboarding.md

  On your very first login to a [Wallarm portal][link-wl-portal] you will have the opportunity to gain familiarity with FAST by taking a five-step onboarding process.

->   #### Info:: Controlling the onboarding process
+!!! info "Controlling the onboarding process"
->
->
->   You can stop the onboarding process by clicking the ✕ button in the onboarding panel at any time.
+    You can stop the onboarding process by clicking the ✕ button in the onboarding panel at any time.

->
->   You will be presented with the option to either skip the onboarding completely or resume the process later from the step you are on.
+    You will be presented with the option to either skip the onboarding completely or resume the process later from the step you are on.

->
->   If you have skipped the onboarding and wish to start it, press the question mark in the top right corner of the Wallarm portal and choose the “FAST in 5 minutes” item in the opened sidebar:
+    If you have skipped the onboarding and wish to start it, press the question mark in the top right corner of the Wallarm portal and choose the “FAST in 5 minutes” item in the opened sidebar:

->
->   ![“The Quick Help” button][img-quick-help-howto]
+    ![“The Quick Help” button][img-quick-help-howto]

->
->   If you want to resume the onboarding process you delayed earlier, then click on the “FAST in 5 minutes” button in the bottom right corner of the Wallarm portal:
+    If you want to resume the onboarding process you delayed earlier, then click on the “FAST in 5 minutes” button in the bottom right corner of the Wallarm portal:

->
->   ![The “FAST in 5 minutes” button][img-fast-5mins-button]
+    ![The “FAST in 5 minutes” button][img-fast-5mins-button]

 To get a quick introduction to FAST, do the following:
 1. Read about the FAST solution.